gotmax23/fedrq-mirror/README.md

 The RPM specfile is in the repository root.

 The package can also be installed from source with `pip` or any other PEP 517 frontend.
-The following additional system packages are required:
+The following additional system package is required for DNF4:
 - python3-dnf

+For DNF5, the following additional system packages are required:
+- python3-libdnf5
-- fedora-repos-rawhide
+- python3-rpm

 Note that fedrq can only be installed for the system python interpreter. fedrq cannot be installed in a venv unless it has `--system-site-packages`,